IBM-Cloud/docs/iam/users_roles.md

 |Basic User | Users with this permission can perform basic actions within the system, such as adding a ticket and managing devices. |
 |Super User | Users with this permission can perform all actions available in the system. |
 {:caption="Table 6.
 Infrastructure permissions" caption-side="top"}

+Additional permissions can be set after the user has accepted the invite.